 Nutrition tables and ingredients are usually found on the back of a pack.
 While this is useful, if you really want to eat healthily, here are my ten top things to watch out for on labels:

-3) A food portrayed as high fat on the traffic light label doesn’t mean it’s unhealthy.
 This is because not all fats are unhealthy.
 For example, olive oil, nuts, and nut butters are all healthy foods that are high in monounsaturated fats.
-Also, try and avoid foods that contain trans-fats.
+Also, try to avoid foods that contain trans-fats.
 These have been linked to several health conditions such as heart disease.
 These are often found in margarines, crackers, confectionery, cakes, biscuits and baked goods.
 Even if the ingredient label says it has zero grams of trans fats, it may still have small amounts.
 Therefore, you need to check the ingredients lists for terms such as “hydrogenated fats” or “hydrogenated vegetable oils”.

 We hope Caroline’s top 10 tips will help you decode future labels.
 If you enjoyed this, you might enjoy: 14 best ever natural cold remedies.